google/flutter-desktop-embedding/plugins/README.md

 ## Writing Your Own Plugins

-You can create local packages following the model of the Windows and Linux plugins here to use in your own projects; in particular, `example_plugin` is intended to serve as a starting point for new plugins.
+You can create plugin packages following the model of the Windows and Linux plugins here to use in your own projects.
+In particular, `example_plugin` is intended to serve as a starting point for new plugins; see [its README](example_plugin/README.md) for details.
 For macOS, you should use `flutter create` as usual.

 Keep in mind the notes about API stability on the Flutter desktop page